MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-tfs-vsts.md

 > [!div class="checklist"]
 >
 > - **Step 1: Create an Azure storage account**.
 This storage account will be used during the migration process.
 > - **Step 2: Upgrade Team Foundation Server**.
-Contoso will upgrade their deployment to Team Foundation Server 2018 upgrade 2.
+Contoso will upgrade its deployment to Team Foundation Server 2018 upgrade 2.
 > - **Step 3: Validate the Team Foundation Server collection**.
-Contoso will validate the Team Foundation Server collection in preparation for migration.
+Contoso will validate the Team Foundation Server collection in preparation for the migration.
 > - **Step 4: Build the migration files**.
-Contoso will create the migration files using the Team Foundation Server migration tool.
+Contoso will create the migration files by using the Team Foundation Server migration tool.

 ## Step 1: Create an Azure storage account